-Electronic devices, including cell phones, smart watches, tablets, pagers, music players, and programmable calculators are NOT permitted during tests and exams.
-Having one of these electronic devices during an examination is considered an academic offence, whether it is used or not.
+Electronic devices of any kind (including cell phones, smart watches, tablets, pagers, music players, and programmable calculators) are NOT permitted at exams.
+Having an electronic device on your person during an examination is considered an academic offence, whether you use it or not.
 Having a cell phone in your possession during an exam, whether or not it is turned on, will result in an automatic grade of 0 for that examination.
 These rules will be strictly enforced as it is our responsibility to do everything possible to prevent cheating on examinations.

-Students are responsible for material covered in the lectures, assigned chapters, and assigned problems.
+Students are responsible for material covered in class as well as the assigned chapters in the text.
 Exams will not be returned to students but may be discussed with the instructor.